 Water supply: All wildlife needs a clean, fresh supply of water that stays free from ice and snow to drink and to bathe.
 This is especially important in the winter, when available sources can freeze over.
 Never be tempted to add antifreeze or chemicals to garden water features, this creates an extreme toxic hazard to all living things.
 Instead, float a tennis ball in the water and remove it daily to reveal an unfrozen gap in the ice.
 Remove the ice layer where possible on birdbaths and drinkers and replenish with lukewarm water twice a day if possible.
 Surprisingly, birds need to bathe every day, even in winter to keep their feathers waterproof and in good condition.

 Nest boxes: Clean out your existing nest boxes now.
 Remove any old nesting material and use a special wildlife disinfectant to ensure they are ready for nesting season.
 Don’t be tempted to use strong smelling household chemicals.
 Seal up any cracks, repair any damage and check that the entrance hole is suitably protected with a metal guard plate to prevent rodent attack.
-Line the inside with some dry moss or autumn leaves and replace the box so that the entrance faces slightly down and away from prevailing winds.
+Line the inside with some dry moss, autumn leaves or nesting wool and replace the box so that the entrance faces slightly down and away from prevailing winds.
 This will keep the inside as dry as possible.
 In a few months time, the birds, already familiar with the box may choose to raise a family inside.
 Add a new box or two to the garden now so that they become part of the fabric of the garden ready for spring.

 Provide roosting sites: Some birds such as wrens huddle together en masse inside nest boxes to maintain their warmth, especially in winter.
 While a clean, dry nest box can provide a safe roosting site, a dedicated roost box is better as it tends to have special perches and spots for the birds to cling in comfort.
 You can convert an old nest box into a roosting box by adding a few perches and some bedding.
 Place them against a wall to gain some radiator heat, or snuggle them into clinging ivy to add a little extra camouflage and protection.
 Roosting pockets made from woven materials can be tucked into the stems and branches of climbing plants, secure them carefully so that they don’t fall with their precious contents inside and try and position them so that they stay as dry as possible.